-Expanding Medicaid in Pennsylvania: Secure Coverage & a Stronger Economy
+Expanding Medicaid in Pennsylvania: Secure Coverage and a Stronger Economy

 Pennsylvania has an unparalleled opportunity to expand health coverage to between 600,000 and 800,000 hardworking low-income Pennsylvanians, lowering the state's uninsured rate by over 50% and giving the state's health care economy a shot in the arm.